 P.N.
 Haurlan also introduced exponential moving averages to track the price patterns in the financial markets in 1960.
 Haurlan was a rocket scientist working for the Jet Propulsion Laboratory in Pasadena, California, in the early 1960s, and he borrowed the mathematical concept of EMA from his rocketry days.

 EMAs were used in designing analog tracking circuitry because of their simplistic nature.
 For calculating a 50-day simple moving average, one must track the last 50 data points, which was too cumbersome for the formative computers.
 On the other hand, while calculating the EMA, the computer only requires the current data value, the smoothing factor to be applied, and the previous EMA value.24

 In the 1960s, Gerald Appel created the MACD or the Moving Average Convergence / Divergence.
-MACD is a powerful technical indicator that shows the difference between a fast and slow exponential moving average (EMA) of closing stock prices.22 The standard time periods that Gerald Appel recommended in the 1960s are 12 and 26 days.
+MACD is a powerful technical indicator that shows the difference between a fast and slow exponential moving average (EMA) of closing stock prices.22 The standard periods that Gerald Appel recommended in the 1960s are 12 and 26 days.
 The 12-day EMA is the faster one, while the 26-day is slower.